Majjhima Nikāya 131

 Kathañca, bhikkhave, anāgataṁ paṭikaṅkhati?

-And how do you hope for the future?
+And how do you anticipate the future?

 ‘Evaṁrūpo siyaṁ anāgatamaddhānan’ti tattha nandiṁ samanvāneti, evaṁvedano siyaṁ …pe… evaṁsañño siyaṁ … evaṁsaṅkhāro siyaṁ … evaṁviññāṇo siyaṁ anāgatamaddhānanti tattha nandiṁ samanvāneti—